tmpfs/strike/delegate.3.markdown

 ## DESCRIPTION

 A module may declare a `main` method which should have the same name as the module.
 The require(3) module is a good example of a module which does this.
-If a main method is not declared and the `delegate` method is available then a dynamic method is created which invokes delegate(3).
+If a main method is not declared and the `delegate` method is available and the `delegate` variable has been set to `true` in that module then a dynamic method is created which invokes delegate(3).
 This allows for useful behaviour such as to map a command line option to a module method invocation.

 ## USAGE